jimmyduckegg/pocket-patches/README.md

 ### Trip World

-Patch updated by JoseJX to fix crash at end of game.
+Updated by JoseJX to fix crash at end of game.
 [2022-02-13]

 * Region: `Europe`
 * Patch Creator: `r0r0`